grafana/metrictank/docs/tools.md

     	host (hostname and server cert) verification when using SSL (default true) -cassandra-keyspace string
-    	cassandra keyspace to use for storing the metric data table (default "metrictank") -cassandra-omit-read-timeout int
+    	cassandra keyspace to use for storing the metric data table (default "metrictank") -cassandra-omit-read-timeout string
-    	if a read is older than this, it will directly be omitted without executing (default 60) -cassandra-password string
+    	if a read is older than this, it will directly be omitted without executing (default "60s") -cassandra-password string
     	password for authentication (default "cassandra") -cassandra-read-concurrency int